redox-os/rfcs/text/0000-mem-fdtbl.md

 All syscalls currently taking `fd: usize`, will instead take `cap: *const usize`, pointing to capability memory.
 Using non-capability memory will result in `EBADF`.
+Analogously, using capability memory where regular memory is required, such as the buffer for `SYS_READ`, will fail with `EFAULT`.
 Syscalls that can currently return file descriptors, namely `SYS_OPEN`, `SYS_DUP`, will instead take an additional argument `destination_cap: *mut usize`.
 This also includes schemes attempting to receive files sent to them using `SYS_SENDFD`.

 ## POSIX